 Traveler’s tip 3: Uber is no longer permitted in Denmark.

-During the next months, we will be promoting the conference on social media and throughout our own online and offline communication channels.
+During the next months, we will be promoting the conference on social media and throughout our own online and offline channels.

-You can find us on Twitter as @CleverContentDK.
-We will be promoting the event here as well as on all Brand Movers and Dansk Markedsførings owned channels and we will do our best to introduce you to the CCDK crowd, by asking questions, interacting and contributing with insights, blog posts and the like.
+You can find us on Twitter @CleverContentDK.
+We will be promoting the event here as well as on all Brand Movers and Dansk Markedsførings owned channels and we will do our best to introduce you to the CCDK crowd, by asking questions, interacting and contributing with insights, blog posts, and the like.